Listed developers' sales share increases amid pandemic

-New Delhi, May 24 (IANS) The overall housing sales share of the top eight listed realty players has surged amid the pandemic.
+New Delhi: The overall housing sales share of the top eight listed realty players has surged amid the pandemic.

 As per latest Anarock data, out of the total sales of around 93,140 units in the first nine months of FY2021 across the top seven cities, the top eight listed players' share stood at 22 per cent while non-listed leading players' share was 18 per cent.
 Non-branded developers accounted for a 60 per cent share.